jamescoll/ijustspent/MILESTONES.md

 Fixed issue with user null dup exception by removing unique constraint on user.
 However, a unique constraint on user is needed so need to work out some way to filter users on create so this doesn't occur. don't know what best practice is but fuck it...this was very annoying. unit test this stuff next.
 This mostly worked out just need to work out field for unit test

+## Milestone 0.0.17
+Made front-end less horrible and added placeholders for three of the main areas of functionality.
+Got rid of a lot of cruddy deleteme methods and left one in place to dynamically load to a table.